quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 # 📈 Intermarket Trend Divergence Trading Strategy

 ## 📌 Strategy Logic

+Synthetic Asset Construction:
 The Beta Divergence Momentum (BDM) strategy is a directional trading model applied to Taiwan Index Futures (TXF), which exploits structural divergences between the Electronic Futures (TE) and Financial Futures (TF) sectors.
+This approach conceptually blends beta exposure with an alpha insight (relative value spread between sectors), creating a structural divergence-driven entry mechanism.

+Synthetic Asset Construction:
+A synthetic ratio is created by dividing the price of Electronic Futures by Financial Futures (TE/TF), forming a relative strength index that reflects sector divergence.

+Beta Divergence Momentum (BDM): A structural breakout strategy trading Taiwan Index Futures based on the sector-relative momentum between Electronics and Financials, filtered by DMI and adjusted by macro timing and volatility control.

+By analyzing the TE/TF ratio and applying DMI-based breakout detection, it captures market momentum aligned with sector outperformance.
+The strategy blends beta exposure with alpha insights and adjusts risk dynamically using ATR and macro event timing.

+> **BDM** captures structural breakout opportunities in Taiwan's equity index by monitoring the relative momentum between Electronics and Financials, integrating trend filters and volatility-aware execution to improve robustness and adaptability.
 > 🎯 This combines **beta exposure (trend direction)** with **alpha generation (inter-sector relative value)** — resembling a breakout of a spread.

 ---